-Having published over 20 academic articles on the background of Judaism, Christianity, and Islam, I also have authored or edited several books—one of which will come out in the next six months on the study of the New Testament.
-I have given over 12 papers in the past five years, and been a keynote speaker for the American Oriental Society (Chicago).
+Having published over 20 academic articles on the background of Judaism, Christianity, and Islam, I also have authored or edited several books—one of which recently came out in the fall of 2020 on the letters of Peter and Paul.
+I have given over 12 papers in the past five years, and been a keynote speaker for the American Oriental Society.

 In 2014 I was invited to the Brandeis University (Boston) Center for the Study of Israel and participate in their program regularly.
 I have traveled many times to the Middle East (Lebanon, Syria, Israel, Turkey, Jordan, and the Territories) for extensive periods.
-I am in the process of developing a reacting game for students to learn about Islam from a historical perspective.
+I am in the process of developing my own Reacting game for students to learn about Islam from a historical perspective.

 I am a member of an ecumenical brotherhood called Servants of the Word, and we work with youth all over the world.
 I am Roman Catholic, though we have many Protestant and Orthodox men in our group.

-We have a household in the American city of Detroit, where I have lived and worked with the needs of a diverse urban community now for 20 years.
-I am less routinely engaged now in youth employment and instead serve on YouthWork-Detroit’s board of directors.
+We have a household in the American city of Detroit, where I have lived and worked with the needs of a diverse urban community now for over 20 years.
+During my time in the city I have been involved with a teen-employment and formation program called YouthWork-Detroit, as well as in an intentional community called Detroit Community Outreach.
 Reflecting on my experience here in Detroit, I recently put together a podcast called “Reconnecting the Threads” (https://anchor.fm/reconnecting-the-threads).
 Check it out!

-I also am founder of an academic guild of university instructors from Michigan called the Socratic Club, through which we explore how spirituality has an impact on our teaching.
+I also am founder of a guild of university instructors from Michigan called the Socratic Club, through which we explore how spirituality has an impact on our teaching.
 In my time off, I write poetry and try to keep in shape.
 And I pray!